ethanblake4/dart_eval/docs/typed-backend.md

 use those helpers.
 Continue comparing numeric and object/call workloads when changing the 196-case loop or extending instruction selection.

-Closure capture storage and global initialization are now implemented.
-See the [global checkpoint](typed-globals.md) for current behavior and saved next steps.
+Closure capture storage, global initialization and synchronous exceptions are implemented.
+See the [exception checkpoint](typed-exceptions.md) for current preservation rules, runtime recovery, format changes and the suspension plan.
-Exception handlers need explicit spill and restoration rules before suspension.